Welcome to

 Anne Goldman

-Born in New York City, Anne's first art was movement.
-She trained as a classical ballet dancer, her body learning the discipline of form, the eloquence of restraint.
+Born in New York City, Anne's first profession was as a classical ballet dancer until illness ended a promising career.

 First SnowFirst Snow texture